luismartinezs/vampire-survivors-chart/context/tickets/balatro-dlc/tasks.md

 - [x] trim icon empty space so all items appear same size
 - [ ] add passive button style for ante
 - [ ] review weapon and evolution order
+- [ ] Outer Saboteur passive should have ante colors